Author, Denise Ditto

 Denise Ditto, a native Texan, is a freelance writer who loves writing for children.
 She started working on The Tooth Collector Fairies series in 2012.
 She also enjoys writing about a variety of other topics, often focusing on recollections from her childhood and growing up in Houston.
 Her short story The Art of Ironing was published in OMG, That Woman!, a woman’s fiction anthology released in April 2013.
 Her short story City of Angels was published in Tales of Texas Short Stories Volume 2 – 2019.

 Denise recently retired her position of Exe Director at Houston Writers House to concentrate on her writing.
 She is an active member of the Society of Children’s Book Writers and Illustrators (SCBWI) and is the American Business Women’s Association – Woven since 2012.
-She currently holds the position of VP-Marketing.
+She currently holds the position of VP-Membership.
 You can learn about Denise’s other interests at Facebook: Denise Ditto, Writing for Children – http://denisedittosatterfield.com/.

 Denise graduated magna cum laude from the University of Houston—Downtown with a degree in professional writing.
 She published two short stories in the university’s literary magazine, The Bayou Review, and won first place in the creative-writing contest for her short story Summer Breeze.

 On a personal note, Denise is happily married to her husband, Frank Satterfield.
 They have four children and seven grandchildren.
 The couple lives in Montgomery, Texas, with their two furry companions, Jak Tuf Kat and Jillian Bean.

 I Love Hearing Your Questions and Comments